epam/edp-keycloak-operator/docs/api.md

-KeycloakClientScopeSpec defines the desired state of KeycloakClientScope
+KeycloakClientScopeSpec defines the desired state of KeycloakClientScope.

 <table>
     <thead>